piratpartiet/drywall/README.md

 therefore focus on the setup of PostgreSQL, but the steps required for other databases would be similar.

-So, you need to set up PostgreSQL.
 Taking for granted that PostgreSQL's binaries exist on your `$PATH`, you need to execute the following commands to get everything bootstrapped for the `development` environment (as defined in `config/config.json`).

 ```bash
 createuser <username>
 createdb --owner=<username> <database>
 psql --dbname=<database> --command="CREATE USER <username> WITH PASSWORD '<password>';"
 ```

+To set up the database for other environments, just repeat the steps above for each one.

 ## Running the app